Community Counseling Clinics: A First-Timer’s Guide

 PRO TIP

-Intake workers learn about a huge range of local mental health resources as part of their training, and when you talk to them on the phone, they can give you more depth of knowledge of those resources than you can find on your own with an internet search.
-As an added bonus, you can talk to a live human being who is likely to be kind and supportive of your efforts to find a mental health provider.
+Intake workers at community counseling agencies learn about a huge range of local mental health resources as part of their training, and when you talk to them on the phone, they can give you more information about those resources than you can find on your own with an internet search.

 Since the pandemic, it has become a little harder to immediately connect to a live person at a mental health agency.
 However, we encourage you to hang on if you don’t get connected to a live person right away.
 While you might have to briefly hold, or even leave a message for someone to call you back, you should be able to get in touch with a community mental health worker relatively quickly.